-Challenge Detail of Challenge No 1 Speech and Language - an increasing number of children are starting school with limited language and communication skills.
-Alongside this there are many children who have English as an additional language and have limited knowledge of English language used to communicate school routines and converse with peers and adults in school.
-2 To make at least expected progress from their starting points across the school.
-3 Low parental support and engagement with homework, particularly with regard to early reading.
-4 To achieve 96% attendance (in line with the school target).
-5 To further develop children's cultural capital by broadening their range of experiences both in the curriculum and beyond.
+Challenge Detail of Challenge No 1 To make at least expected progress from their starting points across the school.
+2 To achieve 96% attendance (in line with the school target).
+3 To further develop children's cultural capital by broadening their range of experiences both in the curriculum and beyond.